Pecan Pralines

 Step 3.
 Continue to cook the mixture over medium heat until it begins a low boil.
 Whisk often, and keep boiling until the mixture reaches a temperature of 235.
 This will take some time.
 Do not raise the temperature higher than medium on the stove.

 Step 4.
-Remove the mixture from the heat and let cool.
+Remove the mixture from the heat and let it cool.

 Step 5.
-Whisk every so often while cooling, and wait until the mixture thickens a bit and loses the glossy-like appearance.
+Whisk every so often while cooling, and wait until the mixture thickens a bit and loses its glossy-like appearance.

 Step 6.
 Stir in the vanilla and mix to combine.